 Which reduces tax more?
 Donating appreciated stock vs giving an RMD

-Unfortunately, the answer will really be specific to each individual’s financial and tax situation, as factors such as marginal tax bracket, ability to itemize deductions, and even legacy goals can influence the advice.
+Unfortunately, the answer will really be specific to each individual’s financial and tax situation.
+Factors such as marginal tax bracket, ability to itemize deductions, and even legacy goals can influence the advice.

 For retirees looking to leave an inheritance to a spouse or family members, it may be better to pursue a qualified charitable distribution, as appreciated assets in a taxable brokerage account will receive a favorable ‘step-up’ in basis to the fair market value of the security at the date of death.